OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 #### Domain name

-When validation of a domain name come to mind, the first idea is to do a DNS resolution in order to see if the domain exists, it's not a bad idea but it bring 2 problems depending on the configuration of the application regarding the DNS servers to use for the resolution:
+When validation of a domain name come to mind, the first idea is to do a DNS resolution in order to see if the domain exists, it's not a bad idea but it bring some problems depending on the configuration of the application regarding the DNS servers to use for the resolution:
 * It can disclose information to external DNS resolvers.
+* It can be used by an attacker to bind a legit domain name to an internal IP address.
+See the section `Exploitation tricks > Bypassing restrictions > Input validation > DNS pinning` of this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf).
 * It can be used, by an attacker, to deliver a malicious payload to the internal DNS resolvers as well as to the API (SDK or third-party) used by the application to handle the DNS communication and then, potentially, trigger a vulnerability in one of these both components.

 In the context of an SSRF, there is 2 validation to perform: